-Casual Dining Group and all of its restaurant businesses fully support the British Hospitality Association (BHA) voluntary code of best practice on service charges and tips.
-More details of this code can be found on the BHA website.
+Casual Dining Group and all of its restaurant businesses fully support the UK Hospitality (UKH) voluntary code of best practice on service charges and tips.
+More details of this code can be found on the UKH website.

 In addition to tips, our employees benefit from 50% Employee Discount across all CDG Brands on food and drink, Team Meals whilst on duty, savings on 100s of retailers and activities through our Employee Advantages Scheme, along with numerous incentives for our teams to benefit from.